 Notes

-• Dressing variation: You can pair down the dressing if you prefer something simpler.
-A bit of extra virgin olive oil and red wine vinegar is essential, the rest is up to you.
+• Dressing variation: You can pare down the dressing if you prefer something simpler.
+A bit of extra virgin olive oil and red wine vinegar is essential; the rest is up to you.

 • What kind of tomatoes to use?
-Any kind of tomatoes will work in tomato panzanella.
-I used vine ripe tomatoes here, but I love using an assortment of colorful heirloom tomatoes when they’re in season.
-If you use small cherry or grape tomatoes, be sure to still cut them in halves to be able to use their juice in the dressing.
+Any kind of tomato will work in tomato panzanella.
+I used vine-ripe tomatoes here, but I love using an assortment of colorful heirloom tomatoes when they’re in season.
+If you use small cherry or grape tomatoes, be sure to still cut them in half to be able to use their juice in the dressing.

 Nutrition